Horsham: Education

-Sports
+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Midhurst TV transmitter.
+Local radio stations are BBC Radio Sussex on 95.1 FM, Heart South on 97.5 FM, and Greatest Hits Radio West Sussex on 106.6 FM.
+The town is served by the local newspaper, West Sussex County Times which publishes on Thursdays.

+Sport

 Cricket

 Horsham Cricket Club play their home matches at Cricketfield Road, which used to be used twice a season by Sussex County Cricket Club for matches.
 Although cricket was played in Horsham before 1768, the first recorded game of a town side was on 8 August 1771, which is when Horsham Cricket Club was created.
-The Club has played various locations over the years, before settling at the present ground in 1851.
+The club has played various locations over the years, before settling at the present ground in 1851.

 Horsham Cricket Club were national champions in 2005.
 Current England international Jofra Archer is a notable recent alumnus.
-Founded in 1921, Horsham Trinity Cricket Club play at the Victory Road recreation ground (Trafalgar), with the 1st XI playing in Division 4 West of the Central Sussex Cricket League as of the 2022 season.
+Founded in 1921, Horsham Trinity Cricket Club play at the Victory Road recreation ground (Trafalgar).